 ↑ The Hudson’s Bay blanket is from the 60s, purchased by Nick’s parents when they moved to Canada from the UK, as a young married couple. ↑

-↑ The wooden heart with the keys is the single Valentine decoration that I left up.
+↑ The wooden heart with the keys is a Valentine decoration that I left up.
 I found the heart at Dollarama in the craft supply isle, and painted it.
-Then I hung a couple of old skeleton keys with it, that are family relics —one was my grandparents and the other was Nick’s aunt’s.
+Then I hung a couple of old skeleton keys with it, that are family relics —one was my maternal grandparents’ and the other was Nick’s aunt’s.

 ↑ The crystal wolf sculpture (by Swedish artist Mats Jonasson) was also a wedding gift, from an uncle who has sadly passed away. ↑

 ↑ My collection on vintage Corelle dishes, in the pattern “Old Town Blue”.
 These were all thrifted, one piece at a time over the years, and I’d lost track of what I had.
 So, getting them all out was a good way to figure out what pieces to look for and what to stop buying (dinner plates!) ↑

 ↑ I thrifted this children’s book just before Christmas.
 It’s from the early 60s and contains several little poems and awesome illustrations.
 I’ll show it in more detail in an upcoming “Thrift Store Finds” post. ↑